 Health Benefits Of Cabbage For Babies

 Cabbage has been used in traditional medicine to treat various diseases (4).
 The therapeutic properties of cabbage are attributed to its diverse nutritional profile.
-Some of the benefits that your baby could reap by regular consumption of cabbage in moderation are:
+Some of the impressive health benefits of cabbage that your baby could reap by regular consumption of cabbage in moderation are:

-- Digestive health: Cabbage is a good source of dietary fiber, which plays an essential role in maintaining digestive health.
+- Digestive health: Cabbage is a good source of dietary fiber, It is full of gut-friendly insoluble fibre which adds bulk to stools and promotes regular bowel movements.
+It is rich in soluble fiber too, which has been shown to increase the number of beneficial friendly bacteria like Lactobacilli.
 The vegetable also contains compounds such as glucosinolates that certain bacteria in the body can hydrolyze and use as prebiotics (5).
 Prebiotics help boost gut microflora.

 - Enhanced immunity: A research report published in the Journal of Oxidative Medicine and Cellular Longevity showed that red cabbage possesses immunomodulatory properties due to the presence of anthocyanins (8).
-Cabbage also has antioxidant and anti-inflammatory properties due to the presence of high levels of anthocyanins and flavonoids, which boost immunity (9).
+Cabbage also has antioxidant and anti-inflammatory properties due to the presence of high levels of anthocyanins and flavonoids like kaempferol, sulforaphane, which boost immunity (9).

 - Healing properties: Cabbage finds use in traditional medicine due to its antioxidant and anti-inflammatory effects.
 It is used to treat various ailments such as gastritis, peptic ulcers, duodenal ulcers, and irritable bowel syndrome.
 It might also help in healing wounds and curing mastitis.
 A study published in the Journal of Bioscience, Biotechnology, and Biochemistry showed that cabbage leaves have high levels of lysophosphatidic acid (LPA), which is required during the wound healing process (10).